Jukebox History 1888-1913

 After 1893 the spring driven motors, that followed the stable motors for phonographs first filed for patent in 1891 by Edward H. Amet (associated with the Chicago Talking Machine Company) and later by Joseph E. Greenhill in England (this one, however, not suited for coin slot attachment), soon made it possible to operate such a 'money maker' even in the most remote places.
 In the small joints near the cotton fields, officially called 'juke-joints', the music machines now called 'juke-boxes' could be found replacing the live 'juke-bands'.
 The origin of the term 'juke-box' can be found in the following text on page 140 in the book "The Story of the Blues" by Paul Oliver: "...A hand-wound phonograph could now provide music for dancing more cheaply, and often with greater variety than could a single singer, a duo or even a string band.
 In the late thirties the inroads made in group entertainment by the record industry were bolstered by the introduction of the mechanical players, which could handle as many as fifty records at a time.
 They were set up in the country districts at every crossing cafe, and in every joint and juke.
 The latter gave them their name - juke-boxes began to replace live musicians everywhere; florid, chromium plated and enamelled in genuine pop art fashion, they were installed at roadside booths, even on breakfast counters...".

 The fact, that a reliable spring driven motor had been missing for years, had resulted in many patents related to electric coin-op phonographs.
 Some years, however, would pass before stable electric installations were common in the big cities of America, and the operators in the rural districts of the States still needed either spring or battery powered mechanisms for decades.
 The battery powered motors were normally connected to a 2 1/2 volt chemical battery in the lower section of the cabinet, and they were often part of a complicated mechanical construction, which was taken directly from a spring driven cylinder phonograph.
-One of the first, really nice, portable spring driven phonographs was the four-spring Nickle-in-the-Slot Graphophone advertized in 1895 by Edward Hill Amet, not to be confused with the Nickel-in-the-Slot Phonograph with Edison mechanism marketed by the North American Phonograph Company (note: Nickle vs. Nickel).
+One of the first, really nice, portable spring driven phonographs was the four-spring Nickle-in-the-Slot Graphophone advertised in 1895 by Edward Hill Amet, not to be confused with the Nickel-in-the-Slot Phonograph with Edison mechanism marketed by the North American Phonograph Company (note: Nickle vs. Nickel).
 In connection with the disc playing phonographs it ought to be mentioned here that the first reliable mechanism for discs was developed for coin slot attachment in 1892 by Edward L. Wilson in New York.

 The starting of the semi-automatic phonographs became the basis of many patent conflicts during the early years.
-Normally a 5 cent piece, called a nickel, blocked the crank when it was inserted in the slot.
+Normally a 5 Cent piece, called a nickel, blocked the crank when it was inserted in the slot.
 After that the crank had to be turned up to seven times before it slipped the shaft.
 During the same sequence the reproducer was returned to the starting position, and the cylinder started revolving.
 Other phonographs had an almost reverse mode of operation, as the coin released the wound spring when it was inserted in the slot.
 The handle had then been turned until it slipped the shaft before the coin had been inserted.
 The mode of operation by blocking the crank was used for cylinder phonographs.
 The disc playing phonographs, called gramophones today, had no feed-screw, and they were therefore difficult to attach with a coin slot device.
-That problem was of course soon dealt with, and Louis T. Glass and William S. Arnold had as early as 1890, as mentioned previously, been granted the first patents for both cylinder and disc phonographs with coin slot attachment.
+That problem was of course soon dealt with, and Louis Glass and William S. Arnold had as early as 1890, as mentioned previously, been granted the first patents for both cylinder and disc phonographs with coin slot attachment.

 The noted automatic music machine of the first decade of the 20th century, the Automatic Entertainer with 24 selections, was produced and patented by the John Gabel owned company in Chicago.
 The first model (constructed in 1905) was produced in 1906 with an exposed 40 inch horn (102 cm) on top, and it is today often considered the real father of the modern multi-selection disc-playing phonographs.
 John Gabel and his company did in fact receive a special prize, the Gold Medal, at the Panama Pacific International Exposition in San Francisco for the Automatic Entertainer.
-John Gabel, who was an immigrant from the Austro-Hungarian Monarchy (born in 1872 as son of a nailsmith), came from a position as machine shop foreman at the Mills Novelty Company (M.B.M.
+John Gabel, who was an immigrant from the Austro-Hungarian Monarchy (born in 1872 as son of a nail smith), came from a position as machine shop foreman at the Mills Novelty Company (M.B.M.
 Cigar Vending Machine Co.) and employee at the Bower Machine Co., and in October, 1898, he formed The Automatic Machine and Tool Co. in Chicago with the help of contract cabinetmaker Edward M. Mikkelsen, an immigrant Dane, and the patternmaker Emil C. Mueller from the Bower Machine Co..
 Edward Mikkelsen, however, was bought out of the company less than a year later, and John Gabel had full control of his company and destiny.
 The life of John Gabel (1872-1955) and the history of his company is described in detail in an article well written by Rick Crandall.
 The article entitled "Diary Disclosures of John Gabel: A Pioneer in Automatic Music", based on an unpublished diary, was published in the autumn, 1984, newsletter of The Musical Box Society International (Vol. XXX, No. 2), and contains a lot of interesting historic information.
 Another story about John Gabel and his Automatic Entertainer appeared in the newsletter "Antique Phonograph Monthly" (Vol. VII, No. 8) published by Allen Koenigsberg in the summer, 1984.

 A counterpart to John Gabel's machine was the cylinder playing Autophone with 12 selections made in San Francisco by The Autophone Company, also with a division in New York.
 The Autophone cabinet was designed by Julius Roever, and the patent for the mechanism was filed in December, 1907, by Cornelius Reinhardt.
 Cylinders were also used in the third of the big machines to be mentioned here.
 The machine in question was the impressive 24-selection Multiphone produced first at 23 Park Row and later at 92-94 Vandam Street in New York with cabinet design by William H. Pritchard and mechanism developed and patented by Cyrus C. Shigley in Michigan.
 The design of the mahogany cabinet, intended to be shaped like a harpsichord, made it expensive to produce in large numbers (100-150 machines per month), and alterations to the two patented designs were made.
 In 1905 the parent company in New York put seven test machines out on locations for one year, and the machines on average netted about $360 after 20% commission to the location proprietor.
 Two operator companies were established, and the net earnings were divided 50:50 between shareholders and the operator company, and the operator company would then buy new machines to operate from the parent company at a value of $250 each.
 However, the big machines met serious competition on the market, and the operator companies and the parent company had to fold in 1908.
 In fact a 30-selection Magazine Phonograph patented in 1907 by Allison Alonzo Pratt (1846-1929) might have been produced at the Multiphone (Autophone) facility in New York, but none of those machines seem to have survived in private collections.
 Later the factory at Vandam Street was used by The Autophone Manufacturing Corp. to produce Autophone home magazine phonographs, and in the late 1920s also Pritchard-Roever radios.
 Until 2019 the faint writing MULTIPHONE could be seen on the facade of the original six-story factory building.